 - Buy and bring to first lesson a small spiral notebook and pen

-- Bring cash, checkbook, Venmo, or Quickpay to pay for instructional fees and logbook
+- Bring cash, check, Venmo, or Zelle to pay for instructional fees and logbook

-- Program 3 telephone numbers into your cell phone:
+- Program 3 telephone numbers into your cell phone (included on the checklist):

 Billion Air (Fuel vendor)